sighupio/fury-kubernetes-ingress/katalog/nginx/MAINTENANCE.md

 addlicense -c "SIGHUP s.r.l" -y "2017-present" -v -l bsd .
 ```

-## Updata Grafana Dashboards
+## Update Grafana Dashboards

-check the grafana dashboard in this path: `deploy/grafana/dashboards/nginx.json` of the upstream repository
-compare the upstream with the current one, and update it if is needed.
+Check the Grafana dashboard in the [`deploy/Grafana/dashboards/`](https://github.com/kubernetes/ingress-nginx/tree/main/deploy/grafana/dashboards) path of the upstream repository, compare the upstream with the current one and update it if is needed.